XcalableMP/manual/en/nodes.rst

    !$xmp nodes q(8)=p(1:8)
    !$xmp nodes r(2,4)=p(9:16)

-Line 1 declares node set p which has 16 nodes.
+In line 1, a node set p which has 16 nodes is declared.
-Line 2 declares partial node set q from the first half of p.
+In line 2, a partial node set q from the first half of p is declared.
-Line 3 declares 2-dimensional partial node set r from the latter half of p.
+In line 3, a 2-dimensional partial node set r from the latter half of p is declared.

 The user can declare an 1-dimensional node set from a multi-dimensional node set.